Maxim Plakuschenko: Early life

 Plakuschenko was born in Vinnytsia, Ukraine.
-At the age of 3 he immigrated to Israel with his family, and resided in the city of Kiryat Ata, Israel.
+At the age of 3, he immigrated to Israel with his family and resided in the city of Kiryat Ata.

 Club career

-By the age of 6, He began to play soccer in the youth division of Hapoel Haifa.
+By the age of 6, he began to play football in the youth division of Hapoel Haifa.
 On 21 February 2015, he made his debut in the club's senior team, when he entered as a substitute in the 90th minute in a 2–0 win over Maccabi Tel Aviv.